 The tectonic regime in the study region is mostly extensional, although a minor but not negligible transform component is also observed in many areas.
-Normal faulting style was modelled by imposing a standard (constant) dip angle of 60° and rake of 90°, adding where necessary a strike-slip component by allowing oblique strike on the fault plane.
+Normal faulting style was modelled by imposing a standard (constant) dip angle of $60^{\circ}$ and rake of 90°, adding where necessary a strike-slip component by allowing oblique strike on the fault plane.
 Since in most cases precise information on average slip direction was not available, either left lateral (-45°) and right-lateral (-135°) rake components were allowed with equal probability.

 The overall strike distribution was calibrated by performing statistical analysis on the outcropping fault structures available from the database of Macgregor (2015).
 To do this, we split fault traces into segments of fixed length (1 km), in order to weight segments of different length proportionately, but also to avoid issues related to arbitrary segmentation of main faults.
-Segment statistics were then used to constrain average strike orientation in each zone (e.g. Fig. 4).
+Segment statistics were then used to constrain average strike orientation in each zone (e.g. Fig. 5).
 In a few cases, bimodal (and even more complex) distributions were found, which are likely due to a mixed tectonic regime.
+In those cases where no sufficient data were available to constrain a predominant orientation, we based our judgement on available moment tensor solutions and tectonic regime descriptions from literature, or alternatively by using an isotropic (equal-probability) distribution.

-Fig. 4 Distribution of fault orientation (strike) for two example source zones (4 and 7).
+Fig. 5 Distribution of fault orientation (strike) for two example source zones (4 and 7).
 Input information is from the fault database of Macgregor (2015).